chandrasmailbox/conductor-dashboard/README.md

 2. **Parsing Engine:** Logic to interpret the hierarchy of `plan.md` and the state of `setup_state.json`.
 3. **Visualization Layer:** Frontend components (Charts, Timelines, Tables) that consume the normalized data.

-**Would you like me to generate the specific Markdown templates for the `tracks.md` and `plan.md` files so that users know exactly how to format their repository for your dashboard?**